LGsmile/crea_augmented_fcns/README.md

 If you want to download the dataset directly, you can get it [here](https://pan.baidu.com/s/1Ux2FOkUlwrWnMOEqq3Thow), and the code you should input is 'etli'.

 # Training
-Entry the directory /AAFCNS/trainaugfcn, there are several python files to train different models.
+Enter the directory /AAFCNS/trainaugfcn, there are several python files to train different models.
 The strings after 'train' in the names of these python files are the names of models(e.g. 'train_crea_fcn32sc3' represents the model that replaces the last convolution layer wiht efficient attention augmented convoluton module in the third, fourth and fifth convolutional blocks of the baseline fcn32s.)

 You should first change the root to your own path of the dataset in this code of the python files:
 ```python